Yangxinsix/myqueue/README.rst

 Configuration
 =============

-You need to configure your SLURM system with a ~/.myqueue/config.py file.
+You need to configure your SLURM/PBS system with a ~/.myqueue/config.py file.
 The simplest way is to copy the file from a friend::

     $ ls ~/../*/.myqueue/config.py